sararutz/ar.js.multiple_markers/README.md

-using ar.js with multiple markers to display multiple 3D models within the same ar experience
+using ar.js with multiple markers to display multiple 3D models within the same ar experience. (ar.js: https://ar-js-org.github.io/AR.js-Docs/)

 ## project title: COMPUTER VISION, THE BLIND MEN AND THE ELEPHANT.